Canon SX420 vs Leica M-E Typ 240

 It is notable that the SX420 offers wifi support, while the M-E Typ 240 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the M-E Typ 240 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the M-E Typ 240 does not have a direct predecessor.
+The M-E Typ 240 is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Leica M-E Typ 240 or vice versa?
 The listing below highlights the relative strengths of the two models.